 in their coverage and value.
 Yet, it is those standards which can have the most impact in avoiding vibration damage, since compliance can be more readily ensured locally.
 Sadly, there are too few states, cities and

-Some of the few local entities which have some vibration regulations may have arrived at them on weak or improper scientific grounds.
+Some of the few local entities which have some vibration regulations may have arrived at them on weak or improper scientific grounds, often with the advice of "experts".
 They may not enforce, or even have any means to enforce, the ones they have.
 The relative scarcity of state and municipal standards in the U.S. significantly limits how much

 how much can be done to

 prevent damage meaningfully.
 The result is unnecessary

 damage, expensive litigation and loss of citizen goodwill.

 Regulation of Construction Vibration

 Well-researched, properly chosen and applied vibration standards are an important part

 of the regulatory picture.
 However, effective regulation must

 accurately reflect scientific understanding of risks and, more importantly in